There are different ways to name the country of France. Some of the examples sometimes describe just a part of France

 - La Gaule

 This part of history gave France its national animal symbol: The rooster.
-This animal never gives up and fight until the end.
+This animal never gives up and fights until the end.
 For example, you can see the animal on the national jersey of the football, rugby, and handball teams.